DRIFTYY777/HEIC/README.md

-# HEIC Converter - Flutter App for iPhone Photo Conversion
+# HEIC Converter - Feature-Rich App for iPhone Photo Conversion

-This Flutter application allows you to convert HEIC images (iPhone photos) to PNG, JPG, and WEBP formats, offering a range of customization options and remembering user preferences for a seamless experience.
+This feature-rich Flutter application allows you to effortlessly convert HEIC images (iPhone photos) to widely-supported formats like PNG, JPG, and WEBP, offering a range of customization options, remembering user preferences, and supporting automatic image size handling, multi-photo conversion, auto-correction for rotation, and metadata preservation.

 ## Key Features

-HEIC Conversion: Converts HEIC images captured on iPhones to widely-supported formats like PNG, JPG, and WEBP.
+HEIC Conversion: Convert HEIC images to PNG, JPG, and WEBP formats.
-Quality Settings: Adjust the output image quality for each format (PNG is lossless, JPG and WEBP offer quality control).
+Quality Settings: Adjust output image quality for JPG and WEBP (PNG is lossless).
-Image Rotation: Rotate images before conversion to correct for incorrect orientation.
+Image Rotation:
+Auto-Correction: Automatically detect and correct image orientation.
+Manual Rotation Buttons: Rotate images manually if needed.
-Bulk Conversion: Convert multiple images simultaneously for efficient processing.
+Bulk Conversion: Convert up to two HEIC images simultaneously for efficiency.
-Persistent Settings: Remembers your last-used conversion format and quality preferences for future use.
+Persistent Settings: Remembers your last-used conversion format, quality settings, and height/width preferences.
+Automatic Height/Width: Choose "Auto" for height and width, and the app will calculate appropriate dimensions based on the original image.
+Metadata Preservation: Keep EXIF data (metadata) embedded within the converted images (if available in the original HEIC).
 Android Only: This application is currently built for Android devices.
 ## Getting Started